TREASURIES-US bonds gain on French bank safety fears

 NEW YORK, Aug 10 Buyers rushed to Treasuries on Wednesday, helping a 10-year debt auction sell at record low yields as concern over the French banking system intensified and investors sought safety in U.S. debt.

-European policymakers have failed to stem worries over the rapidly spreading debt crisis in the region, with fears centered on the debt exposures of French banks, which sent their stocks tumbling.
+European policymakers have failed to stem angst over the rapidly spreading debt crisis in region, with fears centered on the debt exposures of French banks, which sent their stocks tumbling.

 "I think there's concern about just how much Greek debt French banks really do hold and how much the European Central Bank is willing to backstop all this," said Bret Barker, portfolio manager at TCW in Los Angeles, which has $65 billion in fixed-income assets under management.